search

 Thermal Throttling

-Industrial SSDs are equipped with built-in high-precision temperature sensors, combined with firmware settings, to achieve phased throttling.
-The independent firmware within the control chip enables the controller to monitor the SSD's temperature data in real time, perform dynamic temperature adjustments based on data reliability, and transmit the data back in real time.
+Industrial SSD are equipped with built-in high-precision temperature sensors, combined with firmware settings, to achieve phased throttling.
+The independent firmware within the control chip enables the controller to monitor the SSD temperature data in real time, perform dynamic temperature adjustments based on data reliability, and transmit the data back in real time.

 Garbage Collection (GC)